ditekshen/is-wos/Analysis.md

 ### Significant Activities Timelines:

+- Between 2020-08-16 and 2020-08-17, the operators made several noticable changes:
+  - Started using shortened ```Bit.ly``` URLs to the payloads hosted on open directories.
+  - Changed executable extensions from the typical .EXE to .TXT.
+  - Changed executable file naming conventions from ```A-Za-z0-9{15}``` to free-form text with much shorter file names.
 - Before 2020-04-29, the operators utilized HawkEye and AgentTesla.
 HawkEye was the predominant stealer in use.
 - Between 2020-04-29 and 2020-05-02, the operators started utilizing the M00nD3v stealer.
 - Between 2020-05-11 and 2020-05-13, the operators started utilizing the MassLogger stealer.